seraphile/CMT/docs/spit-hits.md

 ## Talking Spit

-**This category focuses on the Moist Talker brand, separate from the games.**
+**This category focuses on the Moist Talker brand, separate from game outcomes.**

 This category is a bit nebulous, but it prioritizes things like:<br>
 • Team Culture / Tradition<br>